Lea Michele: Philanthropy

-In October 2010, Michele performed at a benefit concert for The Painted Turtle.
+In October 2010, Michele performed at a benefit concert for The Painted Turtle summer camp.
 The concert celebrated the 35th anniversary of The Rocky Horror Picture Show, with Michele playing the lead role of Janet Weiss.
 In February 2011, she performed for the Grammy Award's MusiCares benefit in Los Angeles.
-In April 2012, Michele performed for the Jonsson Cancer Center Foundation's 17th annual signature fundraiser, Taste for a Cure, at UCLA with her Glee co-star Darren Criss.
+In April 2012, she performed for the Jonsson Cancer Center Foundation's 17th annual signature fundraiser, Taste for a Cure, at the University of California, Los Angeles (UCLA) with her Glee co-star Darren Criss.
 In October 2012, she and Criss performed together at the Big Brothers Big Sisters of Greater Los Angeles 2012 Stars Gala.
-In July 2012, Michele hosted the launch of the Valspar Hands for Habitat charity auction, donating a signed hand print to be auctioned off.
-Money raised from the auction benefited Habitat for Humanity's disaster response programs.
+In July 2012, she hosted the launch of Valspar's Hands for Habitat charity auction, donating a signed hand print to be auctioned.
+The money raised from the auction went to Habitat for Humanity's disaster response programs.
 Michele has been an ambassador for L'Oréal's Women of Worth program since December 2012, celebrating women who have positively impacted their communities.
-In June 2013, she co-hosted the launch of Feed America for Target stores.
-Proceeds from the lifestyle collection benefited Feeding America.
+In June 2013, she co-hosted the launch of Feed America for Target.
+Proceeds from the lifestyle collection benefited Feeding America based in Chicago.

-In August 2013, Michele once again donated a hand print to the Valspar Hands for Habitat charity auction.
-She was then the host of the fundraiser "Lea Michele's Night of Shopping and Cocktails" on December 14, 2013, presented by SodaStream, which benefited Chrysalis, a non-profit organization helping homeless people find work.
-In April 2014, Michele and Darren Criss once again performed together at the 19th annual Taste for a Cure event for the Jonsson Cancer Center Foundation.
+In August 2013, Michele again donated a hand print to the Valspar Hands for Habitat charity auction.
+She was the host of the fundraiser "Lea Michele's Night of Shopping and Cocktails" on December 14, 2013, presented by SodaStream, which benefited Chrysalis, a non-profit organization helping homeless people find work.
+In April 2014, Michele and Criss again performed together at the 19th annual Taste for a Cure event for the Jonsson Cancer Center Foundation.
 In October 2014, she teamed up with Evian to encourage women to perform their own breast exams in an attempt to raise awareness of early cancer detection.
-In February 2016, it was announced that Michele would collaborate with Burt's Bees in a campaign to act on the declining population of bees.
+In February 2016, it was announced that Michele would collaborate with Burt's Bees in a campaign to raise awareness of the declining population of bees.